uaf-t3/PULSEtastic/README.md

 3. **Edit the Configuration**:

+   The configuration file `config.txt` determines the Meshtastic private channel to connect to, and the path to the device for serial connection.
+This defaults to the `PulseTest` channel.
-   Before running the setup script, open the `config.txt` file and adjust the parameters for your Meshtastic private channel:
+   To change the channel or serial port, open the `config.txt` file and adjust the parameters:

    ```bash
    nano config.txt